 I cannot tell you the number of times I thought there was no hope for me.
 I put on a happy face and appeared like the perfect mom, but I had no real peace.
 I was covering my own insecurities with a mask which belonged to someone I didn’t know.

-Now as my life comes to the end of its road, I see many friends passing into heaven.
-I see illness overtaking them.
-I feel the pain of those they’re leaving behind, but also knowing of their confidence in eternal life, gives me joy.
-I know I’ll see them again.
+Now that I’m drawing closer to the end of my life, I see many friends passing into heaven.
+I feel the pain of those they’re leaving behind, but I know the confidence they have in eternal life.
+This gives me great joy.
+I know I’ll see all of them again.
 I realize that life here is merely temporary and the best is yet to be.

 To those who have numbed their minds with scientific theories and unproven thoughts, I beg you to consider looking beyond the grave.
 Where will you be when you die?
 Will it all end there?
-I’m confident that I’ll have another chance once I die – it’s a gift from God and the place I’m going to is the original paradise designed for His creation.
-If you believe it all ends at death, I truly feel sad for you, but you still have time to examine my God.
-You’re not dead yet.
+I’m confident that I’ll have another chance once I die – it’s a gift from God and the place I’m going to is the original paradise designed for God’s creation.

 You’ll find Him in science, because He created everything.
 He knows all about biology and every species of life.
 He knows about design, technology, space, art, nature, music – everything, because He made all of it.
 He is in the trees, the mountains, the depths of the seas.
 We can’t hide from Him, because He’s everywhere.
 He can place an army of angels at our disposal when danger attacks.
 He can protect us when we suffer, even though we may wonder where He is in that.
-He can heal broken hearts, gives chance after chance to those who disobey Him and loves unconditionally.
+He can heal broken hearts.
+He gives chance after chance to those who disobey Him.
+He loves us unconditionally.
 That sounds like perfection to me – not a myth.